ryangandev/icon.io/back/README.md

 -   The above steps start the server on port 3000.
 You will also need to start the frontend in another terminal to use the application.
 Refer to the [Front README](https://github.com/ryangandev/icon.io/blob/main/front/README.md) for instructions on how to start the frontend.

 -   If both the frontend and backend are running, you can access the application at `http://localhost:3001`.

+## 🛠️ Set Up - Deployment

+-   If you want to deploy the application, the setup is a bit different.
+Refer to the [Root README](https://github.com/ryangandev/icon.io/blob/main/README.md)